riscv-europe/summit-website-development/summit/2026/side-events.md

 %}

 {% include jumboboxstart.html
-    title = "Friday 12th side events: workshops & consortium meetings" lead = "The last day of the RISC-V Summit Europe week is the day for your project meetings or workshops."
+    title = "Side events on Friday 12th: workshops & consortium meetings" lead = "The final day of the RISC-V Summit Europe week is dedicated for your project meetings or workshops."
 %}

 ## Project meetings and public workshop

-After 4 days of RISC-V update on the worldwide ecosystem, Friday is the time to propose a workshop of yours, or to have the regular meeting of your research consortium.
+After four days of updates on the global RISC-V ecosystem, Friday 12th is the perfect opportunity to propose your own workshop or to hold the regular meeting of your research consortium

 ## Rooms capacity and prices